 Mpumalanga, also known as “Place of the rising sun” is one of the most beautiful and scenic Provinces in South Africa.
 This place lies on the eastern part of South Africa and shares its borders with Mozambique and Swaziland.
-Mpumalanga is also home to the 8th largest national park in the world; Kruger National Park.
+Mpumalanga is also home to the three rondavels and the 8th largest national park in the world; Kruger National Park.
 From things to do in Mpumalanga for couples or just a solo trip below is a list of Top 10 things to do in Mpumalanga.

 1. A drive through the Panorama route